Death reported on flight from Taiwan to Houston

 According to FlightAware, the flight of more than 14 hours arrived nearly 20 minutes later than scheduled.

-There no details yet if the death was due to a medical issue or some other reason.
+There are no details yet if the death was due to a medical issue or some other reason.